scarra-/catalog/readme.md

 In a nutshell service stores data (blueprints) to Mysql database and caches them to Redis.

+## Tests
+Project does not have tests yet as this is prototype.
+In order to add them - refactoring is needed where I would use interfaces.

 ## Available routes:
 - `GET /blueprints/:id` Get blueprint by ID.
 - `GET /blueprints` - List blueprints (offset pagination).